Featured Researcher - Archive

 michael.cholette@qut.edu.au

-Alex Zolan (NREL)
+Alex Zolan (NLR)

 Alexander.Zolan@nrel.gov

-Jeremy Sment (Sandia)
+Jeremy Sment (SNL)

 Jeremy Sment is a mechanical engineer at Sandia National Labs.
 Jeremy focused on wind loading over heliostat fields and long-range flux mapping and calibration tools at the NSTTF for his graduate work through 2013.
 He rejoined the NSTTF in 2018 to support the Gen 3 particle pathway where he is focused on thermal energy storage and the handling of solid particles and commercial scale particle system integration focused on tower design and technoeconomic analysis.
 Jeremy joined the HelioCon effort in late 2021 and has conducted a series of interviews with industry experts to develop a high-level understanding of solar field deployments in the context of US energy market trends.
 He is currently performing studies on site-selection, field benefits and impacts on habitats, and heliostat foundation requirements.
 Jeremy holds a Masters of Science in Mechanical Engineering at UNM.jsment@sandia.gov